JoshGo6/InstallingGoOnUbuntu/test.md

 ## Introduction

-Google developed the programming language [Go](https://golang.org/) out of a need for a language that was easily programmable, compiled quickly, and executed efficiently in production.
+Google developed the programming language [Go](https://golang.org/) out of a need for a language that was easily programmable, compiled quickly, and runs efficiently in production.
 Addtionally, while Go is a versatile, general-purpose language, it’s particularly well-suited for programs using networking/distributed, earning it a reputation as "the language of the cloud”.
 Go also simplifies formatting, by making the format part of the language specification, and deployment, by compiling to a single binary.
 Learning Go is straightforward, with a very small set of keywords, making it a good choice for beginners and experienced developers alike.

 This tutorial guides you through installing and configuring a programming workspace with Go via the command line in an for Ubuntu 18.04 environment, but the principles described here apply to other Debian Linux distributions.